 The Ticker Sticker: Monitoring Vital Signs | PNNL

 In the erratic environment of a mass casualty incident, first responders can apply this wearable sticker to patients for continuous monitoring of vital signs.
-Using our patented software, the sticker detects and transmits blood pressure, pulse rate, arterial oxygen levels, and electrocardiogram data.
+The sticker detects and transmits information related to blood pressure, pulse rate, arterial oxygen levels, and electrocardiogram data to calculate a shock index based upon PNNL’s patented technology.
 It sends an alert when vital signs change.
 The results help medical personnel monitor critically injured patients and conduct triage.
 The sticker could also be used to monitor patients evacuated from hospitals or long-term care facilities, disaster shelter residents who are medically vulnerable, or highly infectious patients.
-At SciTech Northwest, you can see the prototype sticker and hear from a first responder about how it works.
+At SciTech Northwest, you can see the prototype sticker and hear from a former first responder about how it works.
 We invite commercialization partners.

 Smart Device-Based Activity Recognition for Health Assessment | WSU

 Researchers at Washington State University have developed machine learning techniques for recognizing a user’s activities based on sensor data collected from the user’s smart devices.
 Studies have shown that clinical health assessment scores are correlated with a user’s activities.
 Various aspects of a user’s health could be assessed based on their activities, as recognized using smart devices.
 These smart device-based health assessments provide a unique ability to assess health in an on-going and unobtrusive way, and can automatically and in real-time send the information to a caregiver, while reaching a larger proportion of traditionally underserved populations.
 The initial target population is elderly people, living at home.
 At SciTech NW, you will be able to see the smart phone app that the team is moving from a research version to commercial sector.